 While entry-level positions likely won’t be your dream job, they can serve as a good stepping stone toward more specialized positions in the future.

-Searching for Jobs Based on Your Skill Set
+Learn About Searching for Jobs Based on Your Skill Set

 Just because you don’t have any job experience in a particular industry doesn’t mean that you’re unemployable.
 Your skills, achievements and hobbies can easily demonstrate your employability to hiring managers.